jinliu/kdotool/README.md

 - `savewindowstack _name_` Save the current window stack to a variable
 - `loadwindowstack _name_` Load a previously saved window stack
+- `getwindowid` Print the window id of a window in the window stack

 ## Supported xdotool Commands